I'm Michaela:

 1. I married my best friend in 2023.
 My husband and I don’t have any kids or pets (yet) — so I’m aware it’s easier to implement routines right now than it likely will be in the future.

-2. Right now, we live in an early 2000s rental, so I am always looking for super easy ways to elevate our home without remodeling.
+2. Right now, we live in an early 2000s rental, so I am always looking for easy ways to elevate our home without remodeling.

 4. I graduated with a journalism degree in 2020 and currently do freelance and contract writing work.
+I also studied interior design in college for two years.